Panasonic S1H vs Pentax K-3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The S1H is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic S1H and the Pentax K-3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.